Wycombe Wanderers v Barnet

 Nickname: The Chairboys

-Blackburn born Gareth Ainsworth had a colourful career with some 10 different clubs including Queens Park Rangers, Preston NE, Lincoln City and of course Wycombe where he was Club Captain.
-He took the job on in November when our own Gary Waddock was relieved of his position.
+Blackburn-born Gareth Ainsworth had a colourful career with some ten different clubs including Queens Park Rangers, Preston North End, Lincoln City and, of course, Wycombe, where he was club Captain.
+He took the manager’s job on in November 2015.

 Brief Directions by Road